 How Long Does Dental Sedation Last?

 The length of your child's dental sedation lasts will vary on the patient and type of sedation they receive.
 For instance, nitrous oxide wears off immediately, while local anesthetic wears off in about two hours.
-We regularly use a reversal agent called "oraverse" to cause the effects of local to wear off closer to fifteen minutes.
-On the other hand, Demerol and Phenergan wear off approximately four hours after taking them.
+We regularly use a reversal agent to cause the effects of local to wear off closer to fifteen minutes.
+On the other hand, the medications used in oral/conscious sedation wear off approximately four hours after taking them.
 The effects of Valium can be felt for the entire day, but mostly wear off after about six hours.
 Versed usually wears off in about two hours.
 Dr. Babot will be sure to explain how long you can expect your child to be sedated before administering any medication.